-A. Stormwater Drainage System

-- 1. The Manager shall issue a development permit only where there is adequate capacity in the storm drainage system to accommodate the runoff from the site. - 2.
+- A. Stormwater Drainage System - 1.
+The Manager shall issue a development permit only where there is adequate capacity in the storm drainage system to accommodate the runoff from the site. - 2.
 All storm water from the site shall be conveyed to a point of disposal approved by the Manager. - 3.
 The applicant is responsible for extension of the storm drainage system. - 4.
-Storm drainage facilities shall be designed and constructed in conformance with the Stormwater Management Manual. - B. Stormwater Treatment System - 1.
-The Manager shall issue a development permit only where stormwater treatment controls have been incorporated into site design for all developments specified in Section 9.0520. - 2.
-Stormwater quality facilities shall be designed and constructed in conformance with the City of Gresham Stormwater Management Manual and Public Works Standards. - C. When storm drain availability or topographic constraints prohibit installation of public storm drains within public rights-of-way (i.e. streets), the public storm drain line shall be placed in a public easement.
-Except with the consent of the Engineer, the easement shall be placed on a single property, so as to minimize the disruption of adjacent properties.
-Easements may also be required for public stormwater retention, detention and public stormwater quality facilities.
-The easement must comply with Section A5.005.
+Storm drainage facilities shall be designed and constructed in conformance with the "City of Gresham Public Works Standards."

+- B. Stormwater Quality Treatment System - 1.
+The Manager shall issue a development permit only where stormwater quality treatment controls have been incorporated into site design, except for developments specified in Section 9.0520. - 2.
+Stormwater quality facilities shall be designed and constructed in conformance with the City of Gresham Public Works Standards.